LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 The IBM FHIR Server uses the access flow:

-1. Read API Key from the fhir-server-config.json
+1. Read API Key and the tenant key from the fhir-server-config.json
-2. Connect to IAM which maps the ServiceId to a Db2 User
+2. Connect to Db2 to access authenticated data using IAM
-3. Connect to Db2 to access authorized data
+3. Confirm tenant-key to access authorized data

 The steps to create the API key are: